Applications open:

 Community Health, Structural Racism, and Data

 Data are powerful tools that can be used to measure and address multiple dimensions of community health.
-Unfortunately, the data systems that are used to track drivers of community health are largely rooted in racist systems and assumptions.
-Without critical input from the communities these data systems impact and reflect, at best these systems create a distorted view of a community’s health and well-being.
-At worst, data are used to fuel narratives, policies, and decisions that perpetuate structural racism and the community health inequities it creates.
+Unfortunately, the data systems used to track drivers of community health are largely rooted in racist systems and assumptions.
+Without critical input from the people and communities these data systems represent, these systems create a distorted view of a community’s health and well-being.
+Data can also be used to fuel narratives, policies, and decisions that perpetuate structural racism and the community health inequities it creates.

-Anti-racism, equity, justice, and community power must be at the center of any effort to transform and modernize local data systems – including what they measure, how they operate, and whom they benefit.
-To realize their full potential, local data systems must be restructured to become ecosystems interconnected generators of information that ultimately dismantle structural racism.
-These ecosystems must be developed to enhance health community-wide, connected across multiple sectors of government and accountable to the communities they serve and reflect.
-This transformation is essential to drive just decision-making and make progress toward achieving health equity.
+Anti-racism, equity, justice, and community power must be at the center of any effort to transform and modernize local data systems — including what they measure, how they operate, and whom they benefit.
+To realize their full potential, local data systems must be restructured as interconnected ecosystems that enhance community health, connect data across local government sectors, and are accountable to the communities they serve and reflect.
+This transformation is essential to drive just decision-making and progress toward achieving health equity.

 Transforming Public Health Data Systems

 Inspired by the National Commission to Transform Public Health Data Systems established by the Robert Wood Johnson Foundation (RWJF), MADE for Health Justice is supported through a partnership between RWJF and the de Beaumont Foundation.
 It is part of a multi-faceted effort to create a more equitable national public health data infrastructure.
-Direction and technical assistance coordination are provided by the national coordinating office, led by the de Beaumont Foundation.
+Direction and technical assistance coordination are provided by the MADE National Office, led by the de Beaumont Foundation.